-IO\$\READVBLK
+IO\$READVBLK

-IO\$\READVBLK - The IO\$\READVBLK function transfers data received from an internet host to the specified user buffers.
+IO\$READVBLK - The IO\$READVBLK function transfers data received from an internet host to the specified user buffers.
 Use both p1 and p2 arguments to specify a single user buffer.
 Use the p6 argument to specify multiple buffers.
 For connection-oriented protocols, such as TCP, data is buffered in system space as a stream of bytes.
-The IO\$\READVBLK function completes when one of the following occurs: there is no more data buffered in system space for this socket; there is no more available space in the user buffer.
+The IO\$READVBLK function completes when one of the following occurs: there is no more data buffered in system space for this socket; there is no more available space in the user buffer.
 Data that is buffered in system space but did not fit in the user buffer is available to the user in subsequent \$QIOs.
 For connectionless protocols, datagram and raw socket data is buffered in system space as a chain of records.
-The user buffer specified with a IO\$\READVBLK function is filled with data that is buffered in one record.
-Each IO \$\READVBLK reads data from one record.
-The IO\$\READVBLK function completes when one of the following occurs: all data from a record is transferred to the user buffer; there is no more available space in the user buffer, any data remaining in the current record that did not fit in the user buffer is discarded, a subsequent \$QIO reads data from the next record buffered in system space.
-Use the TCP/IP management command SHOW DEVICE\SOCKET/FULL to display counters related to read operations.
+The user buffer specified with a IO\$READVBLK function is filled with data that is buffered in one record.
+Each IO\$READVBLK reads data from one record is transferred to the user buffer; there is no more available space in the user buffer; there is no more available space in the user buffer; there is no more available space in the user buffer is discarded, a subsequent \$QIO reads data from the next record buffered in system space.
+Use the TCP/IP management command SHOW DEVICE_SOCKET/FULL to display counters related to read operations.